sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 The homepage pod isn't goint to be publicly accessible - it will be consumed by the reverse proxy and not any external users.

-Pods can communicate using their IP addresses, but that's hard to discover and not reliable (when pods are replaced they'll have new IP addresses).
+Pods can communicate using their IP addresses but that's hard to discover and not reliable (when pods are replaced they'll have new IP addresses).
 You provide access to a pod by creating a `service`.

-_Deploy an service for the homepage:_
+_Deploy a service for the homepage:_

 ```
 kubectl apply -f ./k8s/homepage-service.yml